How to Set up a VPN on Mac to Increase Security and Privacy

 How to share your VPN over Wi-Fi on Mac

-After you’ve connected to your VPN server, you’ll first want to ensure Wi-Fi internet sharing has been enabled on your Mac.
+After you’ve connected to your VPN server, you’ll want to ensure Wi-Fi internet sharing has been enabled on your Mac.
 We will guide you on how to share your VPN connection over Wi-Fi on Mac.

 You just need to go through the following steps:

-- Go to System Preferences and click on the Sharing option under Internet & Wireless.
+- Go to System Preferences, then click on the Sharing option under Internet & Wireless

-- Choose the Internet Sharing option on the left-hand side.
+- Choose the Internet Sharing option on the left-hand side of the screen

 - Enable Internet Sharing by pressing Start.
-You should see a green light pop up, which is your cue that Internet Sharing has been properly activated.
+You should see a green light pop up.
+This is your cue that Internet Sharing has been properly activated

-So there you have it!
-Now you know how to set up your own VPN on your Mac and Apple devices.
-Get ready to start enjoying a more secure internet experience.
+A VPN is a must-have these days and now you know how to set up your own VPN on your Mac and Apple devices.
+But, sometimes it’s not enough.

 We’d like to stay in touch.